 Serra counselors see themselves as student advocates who, in partnership with parents and faculty, help our Padres to achieve their personal and academic goals and successfully navigate their high school journey.

 Preparing Padres for the road ahead

 It’s no secret that planning for college can be stressful for students and their families.
 In an era when many parents feel the need to hire expensive private college counselors, it’s important to know that Serra’s counseling team has the expertise and extensive resources to expertly shepherd our Padres through the college planning and application process.
 The results speak volumes about the counseling team’s success: Every year, 99 to 100 percent of Serra students matriculate to the colleges that best suit their academic and career interests, consistently earning millions of dollars in college scholarships.
-For the class of 2019, that number was $29.5 million, with 78 percent of graduates earning one or more awards.
+For the class of 2020, that number was $22 million.

 of Serra graduates matriculate to college

 Focusing on student well-being in the here and now